aruizca/confluence-cloud-app-sample/README.md

 - Install this sample app in your Confluence instance
 - Create a space
-- Create a page and put it on root level
+- Create a page under the Space Homepage
-- Move the page as children of the space homepage
+- Move the page to Space Root
-- The content property `my-sample-app-flag` with value true is not created.
+- The content property `my-sample-app-flag` with value true is not created because _page_moved_ webhooks is not triggered.

 **Expected result**

-- The content property `my-sample-app-flag` with value true is creted in the moved page.
+- The content property `my-sample-app-flag` with value true is created in the moved page.

 **Automatic Tests**

 This webhook is used by a suite of integration tests we have created to automatically verify whether that flag is being created or not in different scenarios.
 It can be found at: `/src/test/integration/002.pageMovedWebhookBug.test.js`

 Only 1 out of the 3 tests pass successfully.
 We consider that the three of them should pass.